umarcor/ghdl-cosim/doc/vhpidirect/examples/quickstart.rst

 .. _COSIM:VHPIDIRECT:Examples:quickstart:shrecord:

-:cosimtree:`sharedvar <vhpidirect/quickstart/sharedvar/shrecord>`
+:cosimtree:`shrecord <vhpidirect/quickstart/sharedvar/shrecord>`
 -----------------------------------------------------------------

-Records are contiguous collections of types in VHDL, analogous to ``struct``s in C. This subexample quickly showcases:
+Records are contiguous collections of types in VHDL, analogous to ``struct`` in C. This subexample quickly showcases:

  - sharing a C declared struct between VHDL entities
  - sharing a VHDL declared record with C functions

 As mentioned in :ref:`Restrictions_on_foreign_declarations`, records are passed by reference.
 This means that the functions in C recieve and return ``struct *``.
-In VHDL, the VHPIDIRECT subprograms will return record access types, while those with record arguments do not have to be record access types.
+In VHDL, the VHPIDIRECT subprograms will return record access types, while those with record arguments should not be record access types (as the record is pass by reference to the linked C function).